spotify/apps-tutorial/README.md

  * Authenticate a user with Facebook

 ## More information
+ * [Spotify Developer Site](https://developer.spotify.com/) where you can find all the information about the Sporify Developer Tools and subscribe to the newsletter.
  * [API Reference](https://developer.spotify.com/technologies/apps/docs/)
  * [Integration Guidelines](http://developer.spotify.com/download/spotify-apps-api/guidelines/)
  * [Spotify-tagged questions on StackOverflow](http://stackoverflow.com/questions/tagged/spotify)